-(B) Regulating plans.
-The Delray Beach Central Business District Regulating Plans depict additional information necessary to apply the standards contained in this sSection and are hereby officially adopted as an integral part of these regulations.
-A Regulating Plan for each CBD Sub-Ddistrict is provided in this sSection and versions at larger scales are available in the Planning and Zoning Department.
-The Regulating Plans depict the following information:

-- (1) Primary and secondary streets and alleys.
+- (B) Regulating plans.
+The Delray Beach Central Business District Regulating Plans depict additional information necessary to apply the standards contained in this Section and are hereby officially adopted as an integral part of these regulations.
+A Regulating Plan for each CBD Sub-district is provided in this Section and versions at larger scales are available in the Planning and Zoning Department.
+The Regulating Plans depict the following information: - (1) Primary and secondary streets and alleys.
 Primary Streets are intended to develop over time as superior pedestrian environments and, as such, are held to higher standards in the regulations regarding building placement, building frontage, and the location of parking and service uses.
 Streets not designated as Primary Streets are considered Secondary Streets, which can accommodate service functions and vehicular-oriented development needs, including parking, loading, and drive-through facilities.
 Alleys are important assets in the CBD, performing many functions within small rights-of-way.
-See Section 4.4.13(C)(2). - (2) Required Rretail Ffrontage.
-Certain Primary Sstreets within the CBD are intended to be lively, highly active pedestrian environments that support businesses and reinforce local character.
-Streets designated as with Required Retail Frontage are held to stricter standards regarding allowable frontage types and uses located within side-walk level stories.
-See Section 4.4.13(C)(3). - (3) Parking and transit locations.
+See Section 4.4.13(C)(2). - (2) Required Retail Frontage.
+Certain Primary Streets within the CBD are intended to be lively, highly active pedestrian environments that support businesses and reinforce local character.
+Streets designated with Required Retail Frontage are held to stricter standards regarding allowable frontage types and uses located within side-walk level stories.
+See Section 4.4.13(C)(2). - (3) Parking and transit locations.
 The locations of public parking garages and the planned Tri-Rail Coastal Link station are mapped on the Regulating Plan.
 Parking requirements may be adjusted based on the proximity to these transportation resources.
 In addition, the Atlantic Avenue Parking Area is mapped, which has special parking requirements for restaurant and lounge uses.
-See Section 4.4.13(I). - (4) Atlantic Avenue Limited Height Area.
+See Section 4.4.13(I). - (4) Atlantic Avenue Limited Height Areas.
+Building height is limited in specific areas to protect and enhance existing development patterns. on a portion of East Atlantic Avenue to help maintain the unique character of the City's historic main street.
+See Section 4.4.13(D). - a.
 Building height is limited on a portion of East Atlantic Avenue to help maintain the unique character of the City's historic main street.
-See Section 4.4.13(D). - (5) West Atlantic Neighborhood Commercial Area.
+See Section 4.4.13(D).

+- b.
+Building height is limited in certain areas in the South Pairs Neighborhood Sub-district to encourage compatible transitions to the surrounding single-family neighborhoods. - (5) West Atlantic Neighborhood Commercial Area.
 The location of commercial uses is limited within the West Atlantic Neighborhood Sub-district to protect established residential areas from commercial intrusion.
 See Section 4.4.13(C)(3)(b). - (6) Old School Square Historic Arts District (OSSHAD) Zoning with CBD Overlay.
-Properties with OSSHAD Zoning with CBD Overlay may follow the CBD Sub-district development standards for principal and accessory uses only and may not apply for conditional uses or participate in the Incentive Program in Section 4.4.13(H).
-Section 4.4.24(FE) identifies OSSHAD properties with CBD Overlay and which CBD Subdistrict standards apply. - a.
-Properties with OSSHAD Zoning with CBD Overlay may follow the applicable CBD Sub-district development standards for principal and accessory uses only and may not apply for conditional uses or participate in the Incentive Program in Section 4.4.13(H). - b.
-CBD Overlay properties are also subject to the OSSHAD Special District Regulations of Section 4.4.24(H).
+Section 4.4.24(E) identifies OSSHAD properties with CBD Overlay and which CBD Sub-district standards apply. - a.
+Properties with OSSHAD Zoning with CBD Overlay may follow the applicable CBD Subdistrict development standards for principal and accessory uses only and may not apply for conditional uses or participate in the Incentive Program in Section 4.4.13(H). - b.
+CBD Overlay properties are also subject to the OSSHAD Special District Regulations of Section 4.4.24(H). - c.

-c.
 CBD Overlay properties must adhere to the required standards set forth in Section 4.4.13(F)(1), and 4.4.13(K)(3).

-Figure 4.4.13-5 Central Core and Beach Sub-districts Regulating Plan
+Figure 4.4.13-5A-1 Central Core and Beach Sub-districts Regulating Plan